-The ICS embraces a process that starts from the risk strategy and a risk appetite, followed by identification and assessment of DKV Belgium's key risks.
+The ICS embraces a process that starts from the risk strategy and the risk appetite of DKV Belgium, followed by identification and assessment of DKV Belgium's key risks.
 Based on DKV Belgium's control environment, controls are linked to each risk and assessed afterwards.
-Then, the net risks are compared with DKV Belgium's heat maps and excessive risks are managed through tolerating, treating, transferring, or terminating the risk.
-This process culminates in annual ICS reporting to the Executive Committee, the Audit and Risk Committee, the Board of Directors and the NBB in compliance to the
+The net risk exposure is compared with DKV Belgium's risk appetite and are managed through tolerating, treating, transferring, or terminating the risk.
+This process culminates in annual ICS reporting to the Executive Committee, the Audit and Risk Committee, the Board of Directors and the NBB in compliance with the relevant legislative & regulatory requirements.